Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 Print: Hello, Alice!
 ```

-should produce the following output:
+should show the following output on the console:

 ```output
 Hello, Alice!